nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [rottencandy/vimkubectl](https://github.com/rottencandy/vimkubectl) Manage Kubernetes resources from Vim
 * [carlosedp/cluster-monitoring: Cluster Monitoring stack for ARM / X86-64 platforms](https://github.com/carlosedp/cluster-monitoring) Cluster monitoring stack for clusters based on Prometheus Operator
 * [abhirockzz/kubexpose-operator](https://github.com/abhirockzz/kubexpose-operator) Access your Kubernetes Deployment over the Internet - [itnext.io: Kubexpose: A Kubernetes Operator, for fun and profit!](https://itnext.io/kubexpose-a-kubernetes-operator-for-fun-and-profit-f528586eee07) Access your Kubernetes Deployment over the Internet
+* [kubernetes-reflector](https://github.com/emberstack/kubernetes-reflector) **Custom Kubernetes controller that can be used to replicate secrets, configmaps and certificates.**
+* [Another Autoscaler](https://github.com/dignajar/another-autoscaler) Another Autoscaler is a Kubernetes controller that automatically starts, stops, or restarts pods from a deployment at a specified time using a cron syntax.

 ## Porter
 - [Porter](https://porter.sh/) Package your application artifact, client tools, configuration and deployment logic together as a versioned bundle that you can distribute, and then install with a single command - [github.com/getporter/porter](https://github.com/getporter/porter)